-In each treatment, Player A was asked to make a decision about whether to use punishment or not.
-We elicited Player B's decisions using a strategy elicitation method, i.e., we asked Player B to make one choice in case A imposed a fee, and one choice in case A did not impose a fee.3 Our analysis, which we pre-registered together with the experimental design on AsPredicted.org (pre-registration #64211), will focus on how the agent's strategies change based on the principal's punishment decision.
-In particular, depending on the agent's choices, we classify them as one of four possible types: (i) "Unconditional CP" if they choose the CP regardless of whether A uses punishment; (ii) "Unconditional EP" if they choose the EP regardless of punishment; (iii) "Crowded-in" if they choose the CP when A does not; and (iv) "Crowded-out" if they perversely choose the EP when A uses punishment and the CP when A does not.
-Our key question is whether the motive behind punishment affects the distribution of B's types across the two treatments, and in particular, the share of subjects who are Crowded-out types.
+In each treatment, the principal was asked to make a decision about whether to use punishment or not.
+We elicited the agent's decisions using a strategy elicitation method, i.e., we asked the agent to make one choice in case the principal imposed a fee, and one choice in case the principal did not impose a fee.3 Our analysis, which we pre-registered together with the experimental design on AsPredicted.org (pre-registration #64211), will focus on how the agent's strategies change based on the principal's punishment decision.
+In particular, depending on the agent's choices, we classify them as one of four possible types: (i) "Unconditional CP" if they choose the CP regardless of the punishment decision; (ii)